MENU

 Research Fields:

-“Our faculty members have experience working with various international organizations such as the World Bank, Asian Development Bank, Asia-Pacific Economic Cooperation, and Asian Productivity Organization.
-Many of our students represent various developing regions and are working on different issues of development economics in their own countries.
-As a DE student, you will interact with other students who have a range of job experiences in their home countries alongside whom you can prepare yourself for a career in international development on the world stage.”
+“Most of our faculty members have experience working not only at universities but also with international organizations such as the World Bank, Asian Development Bank, Asia-Pacific Economic Cooperation, and Asian Productivity Organization.
+Many of our students come from various developing regions and have been working on different issues of development economics in their own countries.
+We hope that, as a new DE student of APU, you will study and interact with other students who have a range of job experiences in their home countries so that you can prepare yourself for a career in international development on the world stage.”

 Division Overview